5unKn0wn/5unkn0wn.github.io/_posts/2020-12-08-pbctf2020-bitstreams.md

 After that, binary calls main function.
 So the value compared from main is output of matrix multiplication.

 # Decrypt the flag
-We have original matrix so we can recovery original vector using inverse matrix.
+We have original matrix so we can recovery original vector.

 Ask to sage what the original was.